Multidimensional continued fractions and symbolic codings of toral translations: Proofs of the main results

 \end{lemma}

-\begin{remark} If we look at the definition of geometric coincidence in \eqref{e:gcc3} the lemma states that the inclusion in the definition of geometric coincidence still holds if we add the projection $\pi'_{\bt}$ for some nonnegative vector $\bt$.
-Indeed, because the elements $M_\tau^{-m} \by$ that are projected are close to a hyperplane that is ``sufficiently orthogonal'' to $\bt$ and $\bone$, this projection does not change these vectors too much. \end{remark}
+\begin{remark} If we look at the definition of the effective version of geometric coincidence in \eqref{e:gcc4}, the lemma states that the inclusion in this definition still holds if we replace $\pi_{\bu^{(n)}}$ by an arbitrary projection~$\pi_{\bt}$ with some nonnegative vector~$\bt$.
+Indeed, because the elements $M_\tau^{-m} \by$ that are projected are close to a hyperplane that is ``sufficiently orthogonal'' to~$\bt$ and~$\bone$, this projection does not change these vectors too much. \end{remark}